liquinlab/elm-smile/docs/timeline.md

 </template>
 ```

-Details about the implementation of the `useTimelineStepper` are quite simple
+Details about the implementation of the `useTimeline` are quite simple and in
-and in `src/composables/timelinestepper.js`.
+`src/composables/useTimeline.js`.

 :::warning IMPORTANT (and helpful!)